AWS cloud emulator

 The AWS emulator I relied on started moving features behind a paywall, and even then it didn't offer the depth of simulation I needed for another project.
 Developing against real AWS wasn't an option.

 What started as a weekend experiment quickly got out of hand.
-A few services turned into 88, and here we are.
+A few services turned into 106, and here we are.

 How it works

-Simfra isn't a collection of mocks.
+simfra isn't a collection of mocks.
 Services maintain real state, enforce real policies, and interact with each other the same way they do in AWS.

 01